 Also remember that the LEDs in a vactrols follow all the same rules as normal LEDs.
-Give them too much current and they might die, and plug them in the wrong way and they might die.
+Give them too much current and they might die, and remember to plug them in the right way around.

 So let’s go with more LED current = more LED brightness.

 But now we need to turn voltage into current.
 Voltage-to-current signal conversion.